capellil/iPregel/README.md

 Technically speaking, **iPregel** has three dependencies: ```make```, a C compiler that supports OpenMP (```gcc``` is fine) and a C++ compiler (```g++``` is fine).
 Note that it is extremely unlikely your computer misses one of those.

+*Note*: iPregel can use the XTHI utility (borrowed from https://github.com/Wildish-LBL/SLURM-demo/blob/master/xthi.c) to report the placement of OpenMP threads.
+However, this utility relies on the use of `cpuset_to_cstr`, which is a linux-only code.
+This is why the use of the XTHI utility is enabled on linux builds only.

 ### Installation and setup

 Cloning the repository is all that has to be done.